pytube/pytube/README.rst

 How to release updates
 ----------------------

-If this is the first time you're releasing to pypi, you'll need to install ``pip install -r tests/dev_requirements.txt``.
+If this is the first time you're releasing to pypi, you'll need to run: ``pip install -r tests/dev_requirements.txt``.

 Once complete, execute the following commands: